Paths to Robust Exoplanet Science Yield Margin for the Habitable Worlds Observatory: Paths to budget for yield uncertainty

 Figure \ref{fig:optical_layout-Cass-2VIS-TES} illustrates the instrument layout with an ERD.
 We note that Figure \ref{fig:optical_layout-Cass-2VIS-TES} does not show any optics to thermally isolate the detector from the rest of the instrument, which will be required for an ERD.
 These optics will reduce the throughput of the system, but a detailed assessment of thermal isolation and the transmissivities of the necessary optics is beyond the scope of this paper.
 Our estimate of the impact of an ERD should therefore be considered an upper limit.

 Figure \ref{fig:throughput-overlaid} shows the assumed optical throughput using an ERD (green).
 Because there is no separate imaging mode for an ERD, the green line illustrates the throughput for detections and for spectroscopy.
 An ERD can potentially increase spectroscopic throughput by 40\% compared to an IFS.
 Table \ref{table:detector_summary} summarizes the adopted performance parameters for our ERD, based off of the expected performance of a transition edge sensor\cite{rauscher2016}.
+To date, TES arrays have demonstrated $R=90$ at 485 nm\cite{TEStechreport} and MKIDS have demonstrated $R=52$ at 402 nm\cite{devisser2021}.
+We assume that a future ERD can achieve the $R=140$ requirement that we adopt.

 Figure \ref{fig:yield_vs_design_change} shows the resulting yield distribution for Scenario E in blue.
 The ERD increases EEC yield by 9\% compared to the Skipper CCD scenario, and $P_{25}$ increases to 0.98 and 0.75 when excluding and including $\sigma_{\eta_{\Earth}}$, respectively.
 The ERD also reduces spectral characterization times compared to the Skipper CCD scenario by another factor of 1.4$\times$, as shown in Figure \ref{fig:tdist_vs_design_change}.
+Most of these improvements are the result of the increased throughput due to lack of IFS optics, not reduced detector noise, as the adopted noise parameters for the Skipper were already very low.
 We note that when compared to the LUVOIR-B baseline detector assumptions, the ERD gains are larger, with a 2.2$\times$ reduction in characterization times and a 1.3$\times$ gain in EEC yield.